Mental health disorder symptom changes among public safety personnel after emotional resilience skills training.

 dc.rightsAttribution-NonCommercial-NoDerivatives 4.0 Internationalen

-dc.subjectUnified Protocol
+dc.subjectUnified protocol

-dc.subjectfirst responders
+dc.subjectFirst responders

-dc.subjectposttraumatic stress injuries
+dc.subjectPosttraumatic stress injuries (PTSI)

-dc.subjectpublic safety personnel
+dc.subjectPublic safety personnel (PSP)

 dc.titleMental health disorder symptom changes among public safety personnel after emotional resilience skills training.